benbradshaww/hiv_molecule_classification/README.md

 	•	HIV positive molecules: 1,443
 	•	HIV negative molecules: 39,684

-To address this imbalance, I applied a combination of undersampling of HIV-negative molecules and oversampling of HIV-positive molecules to create a more balanced training dataset.
-Additionally, I added more weight to the HIV-positive classification.
+To address the dataset imbalance, I employed a combination of undersampling HIV-negative molecules and oversampling HIV-positive molecules to achieve a more balanced training set.
+Additionally, I introduced a weighted loss function during training to penalize the misclassification of HIV-positive molecules, assigning a higher weight to their errors.

 **Model**